The King of the Plants (from the Fables of Mkhitar Gosh)

 , զի եւ նա

-զբնաւորական եւ զգրաւորականն
+զբնաւորական եւ զգրաւորականն natural and written

 ընդ ինքնեան ունի զաւրութիւն. եւ զոմանս հովիւս եւ վարդապետս ի զբաւսանս հոգւոյ եւ ի բժշկութիւնս ի կերակուրս բանք նոցա եւ ի սերմանս, ի խորհուրդս եւ ի միտս։ Իսկ ըստ

-կերպ - form, appearance
+կերպարանի կերպ - form, appearance

 շուշանի զբնաւս կարգեաց զեկեղեցի ընդ իմաստութեամբ աւետարանին ծաղկեալ, որպէս նա ի գետն